Gilad Shalit: Life after release

 The Israeli Defense Ministry, in anticipation of his release, determined that Shalit would be accorded the status of a disabled veteran with a minimum of 20% disability immediately following his liberation from captivity.
 At the time of his abduction, Shalit held the rank of corporal, but he was promoted to sergeant during his captivity.
 Upon his release, Shalit returned to his parents' residence in Mitzpe Hila, an event that garnered substantial attention both within Israel and internationally, resulting in the presence of numerous media outlets and ordinary citizens in Mitzpe Hila.
 In an act of consideration for Shalit's privacy, many Israeli media organizations committed to limiting extensive coverage of his return.

 Following his release from captivity, Shalit initiated medical treatment for his injuries.
 On 4 November, he underwent a surgical procedure at Rambam Medical Center in Haifa to extract shrapnel fragments lodged in his arm during his abduction.
 During the approximately two-hour surgery, medical professionals removed seven pieces of shrapnel from his elbow and forearm, two of which were exerting pressure on nerves.

 In January 2012, Noam Shalit, Gilad's father, declared his intention to participate as a candidate in the Israeli Labor Party's primaries for the Knesset.
 On 18 April 2012, Gilad Shalit was honorably discharged from the IDF with the rank of sergeant major.

 Following his return home, Shalit held meetings with various dignitaries, including Israeli prime minister Benjamin Netanyahu and French President Nicolas Sarkozy, at the Élysée Palace.
 He also became a subject of media attention, often being photographed with public figures at sports and other events.

 In June 2012, Shalit, known for his enthusiasm for sports and his support for Maccabi Tel Aviv B.C., secured employment as a sports reporter for Yedioth Ahronoth, where he contributed a regular column covering Israeli and European basketball.
 His inaugural assignment took him to the United States to report on the 2012 NBA Finals in Oklahoma City.

 In February 2020, Shalit became engaged to his girlfriend of a year and a half, Nitzan Shabbat.
 Additionally, in June 2021, Hamas released new videos that depicted Shalit during his captivity, engaging in activities such as exercise, shaving, tying his shoelaces, and playing with a ball in his cell.

-In January 2024, Shalit met with several hostages' families and expressed support for them.
-He also shared about his experience about himself being held in Gaza.
+In January 2024, Shalit met with several hostages' families, expressed support for them, and talked about his own experience as a hostage.